ajay891/rate-limiter/README.md

 # Rate Limiter

 ## Introduction
-*Rate Limiter* is a tool that monitors the number of requests per a window time a service agrees to allow.
+*Rate Limiter* is a tool that monitors the number of requests agreed per seconds .
 If the request count exceeds the number agreed by the service owner and the user (in a decided window time), the rate limiter blocks all the excess calls (say by throwing exceptions).
 The user can be a human or any other service (ex: in a micro service-based architecture)

 ## Objectives

-- Different APIs would have different rate limits
+- Different APIs would have different rate limits (if limit is not provided, system takes default as 100 requests per sec)
 - Should be possible to set default limits.
 This will be applied when an API specific limit has not been configured.
 - The solution should consider rate limiting based on User+API combination
 - The solution should be plug and play (easily configurable